Broko2021/mind-control/2021-Mind_Control-EN.md

 David Lynch's TV series, ***[Twin Peaks](https://www.imdb.com/title/tt0098936/)*** carries with it many political messages through its allegories.
 In the first two seasons, which aired in 1991 and 1992, there is mention of a psychotic personality, Bob, moving from head to head in the air.
 The storyline evokes a link with radio transmissions captured by the army in which words are repeated.
 Before leaving the viewer with this riddle: "Owls are not what they seem".

-It is in its third season of ***[Twin Peaks](https://www.imdb.com/title/tt4093826/)***, which aired in 2017, that David Lynch's narrative style expresses most brilliantly the Matrix socio-technological aspects.
+It is in its third season of ***[Twin Peaks](https://www.imdb.com/title/tt4093826/)***, which aired in 2017, David Lynch's narrative style expresses most brilliantly the Matrix socio-technological aspects.
 The main character is an electric man (he was literally born from the electric plug) who comes to replace the initial husband.
 It is the allegory of the digital twin that helps as much as it replaces, the entities that it twins.
 All the parallel sequences to the film's main plot are descriptions of social situations underlying the Matrix principles: single-parent families, isolation or dementia of the elders, escape into drugs and adults reminiscences: it is the pursuit at all costs of the other self, younger, more beautiful, stronger and more into love, which drags protagonists into the madness of their memories, where only David Lynch has the pleasure of seeing Monica Bellucci again.

-***Matrix 4***, also known under the title ***[The Matrix resurrections](https://www.imdb.com/title/tt10838180/)***, takes up this scenaristic baseline: in the movie where the mise en abîmes are numerous, the one closest to our reality is in fact the one of a bald programmer of about fifty years in full depression.
+***Matrix 4***, also known under the title ***[The Matrix resurrections](https://www.imdb.com/title/tt10838180/)***, takes up this scenaristic baseline: in the movie where the mise en abîmes are numerous, the one closest to our reality is in fact the one of a fifty years old bald programmer in full depression.

-What the film tells is that this man has lost his family after a divorce and that the Matrix works to rebuild him a personality that could help into finding a new intimate life.
+What the film tells is that this man has lost his family after a divorce and that the Matrix works to rebuild him a personality that could help him into finding a new intimate life.
 The story of Neo and friends is solely a metaphor for the psychological games that are played in the head of this programmer who gradually becomes Neo and finds Trinity, herself an allegory of his ex-wife and potential new wife.

-It is the lovers' game, the Matrix controlling all the heads, it seeks intermediate solutions to remedy the relational troubles, including making one invent a virtual partner who will take the characteristics of his or her former partners and potential new partners.
+It is the lovers' game, since the Matrix can control most heads, it seeks intermediate solutions to remedy to relational troubles, including making one invent a virtual partner who will take the characteristics of his or her former partners and potential new partners.

 These are the "resurrections" from the *The Matrix resurrections* title.
 If for many, at a large scale, the magic works, for others, it is to be locked down into the psychiatric prison of the lovers' game.
-Hence the movie ending, where Trinity massacres the psychiatrist character, which is in reality a program.
+Hence the movie ending, where Trinity massacres the psychiatrist character, which is in reality a real computer program.

 ### <a name="ref-movies-2022"></a> 2022 Matrix contributions